LIHPC-Computational-Geometry/honeycomb/user-guide/src/definitions/resources.md

 ---

-This page groups a few references mentionned in this book, as well as others which help understand all mechanism leveraged in the framework.
+This page groups a few references mentioned in this book, as well as others which help understand all mechanism leveraged in the framework.

 ## Rust